-Pre Arrival Information for Students
+Pre Arrival Information for New International Students

-Welcome to the University of Delaware!
+Congratulations on being accepted to the University of Delaware!
 Our office is here to serve as your "home away from home" and we look forward to meeting you!

 To officially accept your offer of admission to the University of Delaware and to attend, there are some important tasks that must be completed.
 After you have read the helpful information below, choose the appropriate button for a list of required steps to complete depending on your academic level.